iheartradio/play-swagger/README.md

 This plugin will generate the `swagger.json`and make it available under path `assets/swagger.json` on `sbt package` and `sbt run`.

+Alternatively, you can create a controller that uses play-swagger lib to generate the json and serve it, this way you can manipulate the swagger.json at runtime.
+See [here](docs/AlternativeSetup.md) for details.

 #### Step 2
 Add a base swagger.yml (or swagger.json) to your resources (for example, conf folder in the play application).
 This one needs to provide all the required fields according to swagger spec.